BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 #### Customizing The Entire Storage Process

-However, if you would like to take **total** control over the file storage logic of a field, you may use the `store` method.
-The `store` method accepts a callable which receives the incoming HTTP request and the model instance associated with the request:
+However, if you would like to take **full** control over the file storage logic of a field, you may use the `store` method.
+The `store` method accepts a callable which receives the incoming HTTP request and the model's instance associated with the request:

 ```php